mozilla/node-firefox-marketplace/README.md

   console.log('Result: ', result);
 });
 ```
-`validatedManifestID` is the ID returned by the `validateManifest` method.
+`validatedManifestID` is the `id` property from the object returned by the `validateManifest` method.
 The promise resolves with an application ID, and you will see your newly created app under 'My Submissions' in the [Marketplace Developer Hub](https://marketplace.firefox.com/developers/).